AntoninaLegkaya/test/Check list.md

  *Answer:*

 When the system destroys an activity in order to recover memory, the Activity object is destroyed, so the system cannot simply resume it with its state intact.
 Instead, the system must recreate the Activity object if the user navigates back to it.
 Yet, the user is unaware that the system destroyed the activity and recreated it and, thus, probably expects the activity to be exactly as it was.
 In this situation, you can ensure that important information about the activity state is preserved by implementing an additional callback method that allows you to save information about the state of your activity: onSaveInstanceState().

+***15. What is Intent?***

+ *Answer:*

+An Intent is a messaging object you can use to request an action from another app component.
+Intents facilitate communication between components.
+There are three use-cases:

+	+ To start an Activity

+      	You can start a new instance of an Activity by passing an Intent to startActivity().
+The Intent describes the activity to start and carries any necessary data.If you want to receive a result from the activity when it finishes, call startActivityForResult().
+Your activity receives the result as a separate Intent object in your activity's onActivityResult() callback.

+	+To start a Service

+	A Service is a component that performs operations in the background without a user interface.
+You can start a service to perform a one-time operation (such as download a file) by passing an Intent tostartService().
+The Intent describes the service to start and carries any necessary data.
+If the service is designed with a client-server interface, you can bind to the service from another component by passing an Intent to bindService().

+	+ To delivery broadcast

+	A broadcast is a message that any app can receive.
+The system delivers various broadcasts for system events, such as when the system boots up or the device starts charging.
+You can deliver a broadcast to other apps by passing an Intent to sendBroadcast(), sendOrderedBroadcast(), or sendStickyBroadcast().